 Brands Are Responsible For Affiliate Actions

-The Federal Trade Commission has made its position crystal clear: Brands and marketers are responsible for their affiliates’ actions.
+The Federal Trade Commission has made its position crystal clear: Brands and marketers are responsible for affiliates’ actions.
 Full stop.
 No excuses.

-The FTC’s stance raises a fundamental online marketing legal question: How are businesses supposed to closely monitor every single one of their affiliates — especially brands with thousands of them?
+The FTC’s stance raises a fundamental online marketing legal question: How are businesses supposed to monitor every single one of their affiliates — especially brands with thousands of them?

 FTC Recommendations On How To Monitor Affiliate Marketing Network

 Luckily, commissioners aren’t regulatory robots lacking all common sense.
 They do understand that businesses can’t babysit affiliates on a daily basis.
 In the FTC’s words: